Thin Endometrium: What You Can Do

 The good news is that sometimes there are issues that can be addressed which organically help thicken your endometrium to get it to where it needs to be.
 Whether it’s a hormonal balance, an inflammation you were not aware of that antibiotics can address or perhaps you had Asherman’s Syndrome and didn’t realize it.
 In that case, surgery can increase blood flow which can help thicken thin endometrium lining.

 Still, if they can’t find a specific cause, fertility treatment like in vitro fertilization (IVF) can be beneficial for many reasons.
 If you choose IVF you will be monitored on a regular basis, so a doctor can not only check your hormone levels and adjust accordingly but they will be performing regular ultrasounds and measuring your uterine lining to see how thick or thin it is.
 They can then change their medication protocol and even change when they would transfer an embryo to your uterus to make sure they are doing so at an optimal time to increase chances of implantation.
-A test like Endometrial Receptivity Analysis (ERA) is especially valuable in situations where thin endometrium is a concern.
-You can also ask your doctor about Pre-implantation Genetic Diagnosis (PGD) and Pre-implantation Genetic Screening (PGS) to help increase the chances of having a healthy baby and decrease your chances of a miscarriage.
+Also, it is important to let you know that even with a no responder thin endometrium your embryo could implant successfully if the embryo transfer is well planed in the best receptive endometrial timing, following the Endometrial Receptivity Analysis (ERA), it is especially valuable in situations where thin endometrium is a concern.
+You can also ask your doctor about Pre-implantation Genetic Diagnosis (PGD) and Pre-implantation Genetic Test for Aneuploidy (PGT-A) to help increase the chances of having a healthy baby and decrease your chances of a miscarriage.

 Thin endometrium, while not always instantly thought of, can be so important, and does require the expertise of a medical team to visualize and assess.
 Speak with a doctor if you notice your periods seem light or irregular or if you’ve been trying to conceive for a while with no success.
-There may be non-invasive treatments you can try, such as acupuncture.
-Your periods are a piece in the puzzle of your reproductive health The more you know, the more empowered you become.
+Your periods are a piece in the puzzle of your reproductive health.
+The more you know, the more empowered you become.